alexandertomsovic/Wordle-Solver/README.md

-# Wordle-Solver by Alex Tomsovic
+# Wordle Solver by Alex Tomsovic

 Hi and welcome to my wordle solver.
 I found a file of all the (supposid) words on wordle and implemented them into the program.